 Here’s how to stop your ISP from monitoring which websites you visit:

-1. Select a VPN provider that offers a service that fits your needs.
-We recommend NordVPN, but Surfshark, IPVanish, and ExpressVPN are excellent, low-cost alternatives.
+- Select a VPN provider that offers a service that fits your needs.
+We recommend NordVPN, but Surfshark, IPVanish, and ExpressVPN are excellent alternatives.

-4. Launch the desktop client or mobile app, log in, and connect to a VPN server.
+- Launch the desktop client or mobile app, log in, and connect to a VPN server.
 The server location you choose will depend on your specific needs.
 For example, for fast browsing, you may want to connect to a geographically close server.
-For unblocking the US Netflix library, a US server is appropriate.
+To access your US Netflix library abroad, you’d need a US server.

 Note that many providers include startup options within their app settings.
 For example, you may be able to connect to the VPN every time you start your device.
 This way, you can ensure your ISP never has any data to log.